Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Walking out of the salon with a fresh hair color is one of the best feelings ever.
 A shiny new coat for your mane is like an instant confidence boost and can put you in a seriously happy mood.
-But sadly, all good things come to an end—and why does it always feel like, before you know it, your gray roots are showing again?
-Whether you have a colorist who you visit on the regular or you’re an at-home dyer, consistently having to touch up your hair color when your roots grow in takes serious dedication (and money).
+But sadly, all good things come to an end—and why does it always feel like, before you know it, your roots are showing again?
+Whether you have a colorist who you visit on the regular or you’re an at-home hair dye kind of person, consistently having to touch up your hair color when your roots grow in takes serious dedication (and money).
 Luckily, there are a few easy tips and tricks you can follow to help camouflage your roots in between coloring.
-Here, brush up on your hair dye basics and learn all about how to hide your roots.
+Here are 12 root coverage tips worth considering, whether you have blonde hair, brown hair, or red hair.
+Find the ones that work for you, then put them to good use!

-1. Use a temporary root cover-up spray.
-This is the quickest way to help cover grays.
-Try L’Oreal Paris Root Cover Up, available in six shades.
-The lightweight, quick-dry spray helps conceal roots in just three seconds without any smudging or sticky residue once it dries.
+This is the quickest way to help cover gray roots.
+Try the L’Oréal Paris Magic Root Cover Up, which is available in eight shades.
+The lightweight, quick-dry spray helps conceal gray roots in just three seconds without any smudging or sticky residue once it dries.
 One application can last until you shampoo your strands.
 The formula is free of ammonia, peroxide, and synthetic dyes.
 To use, first shake the can well.
-Hold it four to six inches from your hair, and spray onto new growth and partly through the length of your hair so you can blend in the color.
+Hold it 4-6 inches from your hair, and spray onto new growth and partly through the length of your hair so you can blend in the color.

-2. Try a semi-permanent root concealer.
 If you want something that can last slightly longer than a temporary root cover up spray, this could be a good option for you.
-Note, semi-permanent hair colors can help to blend the greys into your base color, but may not cover them up entirely.
+Note, semi-permanent hair color can help to blend the grays into your base color, but may not cover them up entirely.
 Plus, since semi-permanent hair color fades away instead of growing out like permanent dye, you shouldn’t have to worry about that line of demarcation that can occur as your hair grows out.
+Sounds pretty good, right?